-FDU has adopted procedures that provide for the prompt and equitable resolution of complaints made by students, employees, or other individuals.
+FDU-V has adopted procedures that provide for the prompt and equitable resolution of complaints made by students, employees, or other individuals.
 These procedures address all forms of Prohibited Conduct as defined in this Policy.
+In the event that applicable law conflicts with any provisions of this Policy, this Policy will be deemed amended to the extent necessary to achieve compliance consistent with the objectives of the affected provisions; in such event, FDU-V will promptly publish an appropriate amendment to this Policy to document the change.